 This course provides the fundamental knowledge of database concepts.
 Topics studied will include the history and advantages of database systems, and the process of database design including entity-relationship diagrams and database normalization.
 Students will have hands-on experience using a relational database system.
 Credits: 3.00

 At the completion of this course, students will be able to:

 Kroenke & Auer - Database Concepts, 6th Edition, ISBN 0132742926

 Forta - SAMS Teach Yourself SQL in 10 minutes, 4th Edition, ISBN 0672336073

 Goldberg - XML: Visual Quick Start Guide, 2nd Edition, ISBN 0321559673

-During the semester the student will develop a database system either individually or as part of a team depending on the complexity of the system design.
+During the semester the student will develop a database system.
+This system may be built as a team project at the discretion of the professor.
 The final project portfolio will contain: description of requirements, description of each query and/or report, entity relationship diagram, layout of tables, description of each attribute, copies of data in each table, sample screens from all queries and reports, documentation including: detailed instructions on using the system, backup and recovery instructions.